ThriledLokki983/web50/JAVASCRIPT/Course_Materials/14-OOP/starter/README.md

   ##### What Happens when a new Constructor is created

   1. New {} is created
+      > New empty object is created
   2.  function is called, this = {}
+      > this keyword in constructor function call is et to the new object created
   3.  {} linked to a prototype
+      > the new object is linked _(**proto**property)_ to the constructor function's prototype property
   4.  function automatically returns the {} from the beginning
+      > the new object is returned from the constructor function call